2022 Fair Artists

 Hilary GrossHilary Gross was born and raised in Muir Beach, now married to a Transylvania, Romanian, she discovered it is common in Transylvania for traditional medicine to be accompanied by herbal remedies.
 So, she developed a line of stress-busting floral-embellished essential oil aromatherapy candles and herbal heating/cooling wraps for weary bones.
 She is also an animal chiropractor and she and Sharon C. have also developed several functional accessories, treats, and toys for your beloved fur-babies.
 For more information, please visit Bucurabio.

-Janet Tumpich-MooreJanet Tumpich-Moore creates whimsical art of glass and crystal creating unique mosaics, ornaments, dongles, and stitch marker gifts.
+Janet Tumpich-MooreJanet Tumpich-Moore designs whimsical art with sea glass, beads, crystals, and leather to create unique mosaics, ornaments, dangles, bookmarkers and bicycle tassel gifts.

 Kasey CorbitKasey Corbit.
 Muir Beach Salt & Spice was born of a deep love for and inspiration from the natural wonder and beauty of this landscape.
 Our family makes treats and specialty items derived from local ingredients or inspired by them, including sea salt, chocolate truffles, and redwood tip tea.